 The MSA Undergraduate Research Scholarship Program is currently soliciting applications from students interested in conducting a research project which involves the use of any microscopy technique.
-Students are required to be sponsored by a member of MSA.
-The maximal award is $3000.
-The application deadline is Dec 31, of each year (20xx), for use within the next year (20xx +1).
+The maximum award is $3000.
+The application deadline is December 1 of each year (20xx) for use within the next year (20xx+1).

 Undergraduate Research Scholarship Program Application Information

 Applicants must be full-time undergraduate students.
 Research must be completed prior to graduation.* Applicants must have junior or senior standing by the time the work is initiated.
-Applicants do not have to be a member of MSA, however, they must be sponsored by an MSA member.
+Applicants must be a member of MSA.

 Applicants may receive only one scholarship.